zaimabdullah/laravel-10-blog/NOTE-ME.md

 #### <!-- <livewire:comment-item :comment="$comment" wire:key="{{ $comment->id }}-{{ $comment->comments->count() }}" /> --> the key has to be like that to make sure comments can be display more than one + can be auto display after new comment create/delete/edit/reply-add, edit, delete.

 ### ERROR
 1. THE VIEWS, UPVOTES, DOWNVOTES STILL ERROR.
 DOES NOT LOOK LIKE THE YOUTUBE + SHOULD HAVE RUN THE COMMAND LINE WITH "--resource=PostResource" BECAUSE NOW DASHBOARD GOT ERROR.
-#### When Zura created the custom widgets, he gave the command "php artisan make:filament-widget PostOverview" without specifying the resource with "--resource=PostResource".
+When Zura created the custom widgets, he gave the command "php artisan make:filament-widget PostOverview" without specifying the resource with "--resource=PostResource".
 That is the reason these widgets are shown in dashboard as well.
-If you want the widgets to be shown only in view post page you should give "php artisan make:filament-widget PostOverview --resource=PostResource" command.
+If you want the widgets to be shown only in view post page you should give "php artisan make:filament-widget PostOverview --resource=PostResource" command. ---solve by do the step in number 23. custom widget again, have been note at the bottom-most of this file.

 2. Update the top@topic nav to properly render in mobile screen.
 But Username + profile + logout not yet. ---i think solve, good enough